BIRDING BY HINDSIGHT: A Second Look at Photographs

 • Lower back profile.
 We're told a Long-billed's lower back profile is relatively concave and a Short-billed's is straighter.
 Yeah, right.
 By now I'm sure you can guess there are photos which show the opposite: p.
 35, figure 2, and especially figure 4.
 (And by now I'd understand if you don't want to look at more defective photos, but at least look at figure 4, which clearly shows a Short-billed with a classic Long-billed profile.)

 • Primary projection.
 The captions for four photos (figures 2, 5, 9a, and 9b) advise us to check out the primary projections, said to be noticeably shorter on Long-billed and longer on Short-billed.
-I sure would like to, but none of them are clearly visible.
+I sure would like to, but none of them is clearly visible.
 (Indeed, of the article's 12 photos, only one of them shows an unambiguous primary extension.)

 • Tail barring.
 The photo caption for figure 9a says this Long-billed's "black stripes on the tail feathers are distinctly thicker than the white stripes."
 I'd believe this if I could, since there is an average difference in the two species' tail barring.
 But (you guessed it) the tail is nowhere to be seen, and I'm not inclined at this point to take the authors' word for it.